-The undersigned mer ntor
+The undersigned mentor

-(mentor's name and sur rname)
+(mentor's name and surname)

 and co-mentor (one or more, if they exist):

-(name and surname of the co o-mentor/s)
+(name and surname of the co-mentor/s)

 hereby declare that the student:

-name and surname:
+name and surname:,

-student number:
+student number:,

-in the study programme:
+in the study programme:,

 prepared a thesis titled:

 (title in Albanian)

-in accordance with the approved thesis topic, the Instructions (or our) instructions. ctions for the Preparation of Theses and
+in accordance with the approved thesis topic, the Instructions for the Preparation of Theses and my (or our) instructions.

-I (or we) have reviewed and examined the plagiarism rep oort (annex).
+I (or we) have reviewed and examined the plagiarism report (annex).

-Date and place: Mentor's signature:

-Date and place: Co-mentor's signature (if they
+Date and place: Mentor's signature: Date and place: exist): Co-mentor's signature (if they